 5. How to find the right paint for a traditional white kitchen

-'White shades appear to vary depending on what they are seen next to' says Ruth Mottershead, the creative director at Little Greene.
+'White shades appear to vary depending on what they are seen next to' says Ruth Mottershead, the creative director at Little Greene (opens in new tab).
 'So it’s important to sample in situ, next to one another and alongside other surfaces and decorative elements in your kitchen, in order to compare the different effects this produces.'

 'For kitchens, it’s essential to choose the right finish too.
 Select a hard-wearing, washable finish such as Intelligent Satinwood for cabinets which providing protection as well as a smooth satin feel without being ‘too glossy’.

-6. Use white cabinets to make your home's original features the star of the show
+6. Use white cabinets to make your home's original features the star

 For timeless appeal, let your home's original features take the lead.
 Opting for just base cabinets means they don't distract from the stunning wooden beams in this beautiful cottage while the warm white shade makes the room feel light and airy.